 - Meaning: To remove oneself from a difficult or problematic situation

-- Example: Company lawyers told him to walk away from the argument to avoid further conflict.
+- Example: She decided to walk away from the argument to avoid further conflict.

-- Meaning: To emerge unscathed or unharmed from a challenging or dangerous situation without harm
+- Meaning: To emerge unscathed or unharmed from a challenging or dangerous situation

 Walk away from